zth/rescript-relay/rescript-relay-documentation/docs/tutorial/intro.md

 The files that make up the example app are laid out in this way:

 - `src/components` — the front-end app components that we’ll be modifying and working with.
 Some of the important components are:
-  - `App.tsx` — the top-level component
+  - `App.res` — the top-level component
-  - `Newsfeed.tsx` — a component that will run a query to fetch newsfeed stories and display a scrolling list of stories.
+  - `Newsfeed.res` — a component that will run a query to fetch newsfeed stories and display a scrolling list of stories.
 At the beginning of the tutorial, this component uses hard-coded placeholder data — we’ll modify it to fetch data via GraphQL and Relay.
-  - `Story.tsx` — a component that shows a single newsfeed story.
+  - `Story.res` — a component that shows a single newsfeed story.
 - `server` — a very basic GraphQL server that serves up example data
   - `server/schema.graphql` — the GraphQL schema: it specifies what information can be queried from the server via GraphQL.

-Finally, you may want to install the [Relay VSCode extension](https://marketplace.visualstudio.com/items?itemName=meta.relay) for autocomplete, errors, and other help when using VSCode.
+Finally, you may want to install the [RescriptRelay VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay=meta.relay) for autocomplete, errors, and other help when using VSCode.

 Head over to the next section to start learning about GraphQL and Relay.